cbefus/Eynnyd/docs/source/guide/tutorials/request_interceptors.rst

 Tutorial: Request Interceptors
 ==============================

-This tutorial builds on what we saw in our :ref:`hello world tutorial <hello_world>` so you probably want to read that if you haven't yet.
+This tutorial builds on what we saw in our :ref:`hello world tutorial <tutorial_hello_world>` so you probably want to read that if you haven't yet.
 All we are going to do is add a :ref:`request interceptor <interceptors>` which logs every request coming into the application.
 First we will show you the code and then we will explain the *relevant* parts (AKA the parts not in the hello world tutorial).